Open Bible with highlighted verse 1 John 4:8 God is love

 Also Read

-Conclusion: The Truth That God Is Love
+Truth That God Is Love

 The statement in 1 John 4:8—“God is love”—is far more than a comforting phrase.
-It is a declaration about God’s eternal nature, the foundation of Christian faith, and the guiding principle for how believers are called to live.
+It is a declaration about God’s eternal nature, the foundation of Christian faith and the guiding principle for how believers are called to live.

 For deeper reflection on biblical love, you may explore trusted resources such as Bible Gateway to study this passage alongside related Scriptures.